DinoDevs/GladiatusCrazyAddon/Progress.md

 - **Overview Family**
-	- [ ] List with other players you are interested in
+	- [ ] List of other players you are interested in

 - **Overview Costumes**